 What Abnormal Results Mean

-An abnormal result means that abnormal germs have been found in the stool sample.
+An abnormal result means that abnormal germs or cells have been found in the stool sample.
 This may be due to an infection of the digestive tract.

 There are no risks associated with a fecal smear.

 DuPont HL, Okhuysen PC.
 Approach to the patient with suspected enteric infection.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 267.